Google LLC v. Oracle America, Inc.: First District Court trial

 On August 13, 2010, Oracle sued Google for copyright and patent infringement in the District Court for the Northern District of California.
 Oracle asserted Google was aware that they had developed Android without a Java license and copied its APIs, and that Google therefore infringed Oracle's copyright.
-Oracle also cited seven prior patents related to the Java technology created by Sun and now owned by Oracle that Google should have been aware of as they had hired former Sun developers that worked on Java.
+Oracle also cited seven Oracle-owned prior patents related to the Java technology created by Sun that Google should have been aware of as they had hired former Sun developers that worked on Java.
 Oracle sought both monetary damages and an injunction to stop Google from using the allegedly infringing materials.

 The case was assigned to Judge William Alsup, who split the case into three phases: copyright, patent, and damages.

 The copyright phase started on April 16, 2012, and consisted of several distinct claims of infringement: a nine-line rangeCheck function, several test files, the structure, sequence and organization (SSO) of the Java (API), and the API documentation.

 Oracle alleged infringement of 37 separate Java APIs which had derived from the Apache Harmony project.
 After two weeks of testimony, the jury found on May 7, 2012, that Google had infringed on the copyright related to the code, SSO, and documentation of the APIs as well as the rangeCheck function, but were deadlocked on whether these uses fell within fair use.
 The jury also found that Google had sufficient reason to believe based on Sun's and Oracle's conduct that they did not need to license Java from Sun or Oracle, but did not rely on this when developing Android.
 Oracle requested a judgement as a matter of law (JMOL) that the case dismiss any fair use defense since the jury was split, as well as to overturn the jury's decision on eight security-related files that they had reviewed and found non-infringing but which Google had stated they copied verbatim; Alsup concurred.
 Google asked for a similar JMOL related to rangeCheck, but Alsup denied this request.

 The patent phase began on May 7, 2012, with the same jury.
 By the time of trial, Oracle's patent case comprised claims from two patents, 6,061,520 (Method and system for performing static initialization), (the '520 patent) and RE38104 (Method and apparatus for resolving data references in generated code). (the '104 patent).
 Google pursued a non-infringement defense.
 For the '520 patent, they argued that they were using parsing for optimizing static initialization, rather than "simulating execution" as the claim required.
 For the '104 patent, they argued that the instruction did not include a symbolic reference.
 On May 23, 2012, the jury found non-infringement on all patent claims.

 Judge Alsup issued the final verdict for both these phases on May 31, 2012.
 While the jury had found for Oracle regarding copyright infringement of the APIs, Alsup determined that the APIs were not copyrightable in the first place: